 and will raise us up by His power.

-Paul is apparently quoting rationalizations he has had the Corinthians are giving for eating food sacrificed to idols and having sexual relations with temple prostitutes.
+Paul is apparently quoting rationalizations he has had the Corinthians are giving for eating food sacrificed to idols and for having sexual relations with temple prostitutes.
 Paul observes in 13a that food is of no consequence because both the food and the stomach that consumes it pass away.
 But the body is different according to 13b-14.
 The body will be raised on the last day.
 It is of eternal significance.
-Then in verses 15-19 Bailey offers this seven stanza chiasmus:
+Then in verses 15-19, Bailey offers this seven stanza chiasmus: